- I enjoy hiking the trails of SW Portland. How can I help maintain them?

-Yes, there are plans to extend trail 6 into downtown Lake Oswego, Trail 1 into Beaverton and Trail 5 into Tigard, however, Intergovernmental Agreements (IGA) are needed between jurisdictions and are difficult to come by.
-We also have a few important connections to make to create a safer, and better network.
+The simple answer is, yes.
+There are plans to extend trail 6 into downtown Lake Oswego, Trail 1 into Beaverton and Trail 5 into Tigard.
+However, when trails cross into different land manager areas (PBOT, Portland Parks, etc.), Intergovernmental Agreements (IGA) are needed between the jurisdictions and are difficult to come by.
+We are also working on completing a few missing connections important to creating a safer and better walking network.

 - There’s a trail near me that needs improving, how can I get it fixed?